What you need to know

-Board members are asked to serve for three years, participate in regular board and focus area work group meetings—both in-person and by conference calls—contributing time, energy and insight to the projects.
-Mileage and honorarium for agreed upon meetings and special assignments are paid by the regional RSDP through the University of Minnesota.
+Board members are asked to serve for three years and participate in regular board and focus area work group meetings—both in-person and by conference calls—contributing time, energy and insight to the projects.
+Mileage and honorarium for agreed-upon meetings and special assignments are paid by the regional RSDP through the University of Minnesota.
 Board membership is open to residents of Greater Minnesota and University of Minnesota faculty, staff, and students.

 Whether you are a community volunteer or University faculty, there are many benefits to serving on an RSDP regional board.